Solved! Are Gutter Guards Worth The Money?

 The cost of gutter guards ranges depending on the style, material, and amount needed to sufficiently protect a home, though the long-term benefits outweigh the initial purchase price.
 Installing any form of gutter guard can increase the resale value of a home, as it helps to maintain the integrity of the gutter guard system.

 Homeowners can save far more money in the long term.
 That’s because homeowners who don’t have guards installed need to empty their gutters roughly twice a year, and professional gutter cleaning costs an average of $159 per visit.
-However, the best gutter guards reduce the required visits to about once every two years.
+However, the best gutter guards reduce the required visits to about once every 2 years.
+Gutter guards can also save homeowners money on expensive projects such as foundation repair or ice dam removal by improving the flow of water so it doesn’t affect the home as easily.

 Homeowners looking to invest in a gutter guard system can consider the following commonly asked questions.